Azure/azure-batch-software-entitlement/docs/build-guide.md

   version              Display version information.
 ```

-The exact version number showin in the opening banner will vary depending on the exact source you're compiling.
+The exact version number showing in the opening banner will vary depending on the exact source you're compiling.

 ## Build `sesclient.native`